The Division of Diversity, Equity and Inclusion exists because WVU is always striving to create the safe, diverse, welcoming community we all deserve.

 - Developing advocates through training, presentations and facilitated dialogues

-- Collaborating with the Office of Innovation, Inclusion and Outreach to understand campus climate, track changes based on our interventions and develop more effective outreach
+- Collaborating with others on campus to understand campus climate, track changes based on our interventions and develop more effective outreach

 - Supporting campus and community partners in addressing diversity-related questions and challenges